SammyShaw/SammyShaw.github.io/_posts/2024-09-24-ACS-Arts-Table.md

 2850: Writers and Authors
 2910: Photographers

-Of course not all arts fields are the same, and each may have a different relationship to place.
+Not all arts fields are the same, and each may have a different relationship to place.
 The film industry is famously centered around Hollywood, while writers and/or photographers might not have a distinct occupational center.
-So lets include all the disciplines in our study and we'll note the differences if we see any.
+So lets include all the disciplines in our study and you can note the differences if you see any.

-## Aggregate arts occupation populations for each Metro area.
+### Aggregate arts occupation populations for each Metro area.
 First, I subset our arts occupations: Rows that have a specific OCC code, and all columns (for now).

 ``` r